HireRight Holdings Co. (NYSE:HRT) Major Shareholder Rjc Gis Holdings Llc Sells 20,200 Shares

 Analyst Ratings Changes

 Several analysts have recently issued reports on the company.
+StockNews.com cut HireRight from a “buy” rating to a “hold” rating in a report on Wednesday, March 15th.
+Credit Suisse Group decreased their price objective on HireRight from $17.00 to $15.00 and set an “outperform” rating on the stock in a report on Friday, March 10th.
 Royal Bank of Canada reaffirmed a “sector perform” rating and set a $12.00 price objective on shares of HireRight in a report on Friday, March 10th.
-Stifel Nicolaus cut HireRight from a “buy” rating to a “hold” rating and set a $12.00 price objective on the stock. in a report on Thursday, January 19th.
 Truist Financial upped their price objective on HireRight from $9.00 to $10.00 and gave the stock a “hold” rating in a report on Friday, March 10th.
-Credit Suisse Group decreased their price objective on HireRight from $17.00 to $15.00 and set an “outperform” rating on the stock in a report on Friday, March 10th.
-Finally, Needham & Company LLC reaffirmed a “buy” rating and set a $17.00 price objective on shares of HireRight in a report on Friday, March 10th.
+Finally, The Goldman Sachs Group decreased their price objective on HireRight from $15.60 to $13.80 and set a “buy” rating on the stock in a report on Friday, March 10th.
 Five research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
 According to data from MarketBeat, HireRight presently has an average rating of “Hold” and a consensus price target of $13.10.

 Hedge Funds Weigh In On HireRight